 \section{Conclusion}

-IoT devices lack traditional user interfaces and are very diverse.
-There is an urgent need for a secure pairing approach that can accommodate heterogeneous IoT devices while considering the constraints of user interfaces.
-We have introduced \precise, which is secure and applicable to a wide range of IoT devices.
-It does not require any special sensors, hardware modifications, calibration, or clock synchronization.
-With simple physical operations, users can conveniently complete the pairing process in just a few seconds.
-Additionally, we propose a pairing protocol with zero information loss, eliminating the need for evidence encoding and enabling higher accuracy.
-A comprehensive evaluation, including a user study, demonstrates the high levels of security, usability, stability, and efficiency of our approach.
+There is an urgent need for a secure pairing approach that accommodates heterogeneous IoT devices while respecting their interface constraints.
+We introduce \precise{}, a secure and widely applicable pairing system for IoT devices.
+It requires no special sensors, hardware modifications, calibration, or clock synchronization.
+Through simple physical operations, users can conveniently complete the pairing process within a few seconds.
+In addition, we propose a pairing protocol, \pname{}, that achieves zero information loss, eliminating the need for evidence encoding and enabling higher accuracy.
+A comprehensive evaluation, including a user study, demonstrates the high security, usability, stability, and efficiency of our approach.